 Again Moulding’s contributions are recycled from earlier projects, but they’re a little stronger this time; still low key.
-And again Partridge is doing the heavy lifting, and the strongest songs are at the end, with ‘Church of Women’ and closer ‘The Wheel and the Maypole’ the highlights.
+And again Partridge is doing the heavy lifting, and the strongest songs are at the end, with ‘Church of Women’ and multi-part closer ‘The Wheel and the Maypole’ the highlights.
 If Apple Venus is Partridge’s divorce album, Wasp Star is his lust album, and he uses an exuberant amount of crass metaphors like “I’ve got the rabbit/If you’ve his burrow home”.
 Partridge also gets a lot of mileage from a simple riff on ‘Stupidly Happy’ and there’s a passable piece of dance-able pop on ‘We’re All Light’.

 Ten Favourite XTC Songs

 The Meeting Place